laoheimao/hubbIT-sniffer/README.md

 # scripts/setup-hubbit-iface.sh
 ```

-After that you only need to start the *hubbit-sniffer*:
+After that you only need to start the *hubbit-sniffer* (you need to be a member of the wireshark group in order to be able to run the sniffer without being root):
 ```
 $ screen -S hubbit-sniffer -U
 $ python3 sniffer/sniffer.py -a api_key_goes_here -b sniffer/blacklist.txt